Skip to main content

 Clerk APIuseLocalCredentials()@clerk/expo-passkeys

 Local credentials are the right choice when your app already uses password-based sign-in and you want to add biometric convenience with minimal setup.
 This is the approach this tutorial implements.
 Passkeys are ideal for new apps going passwordless from the start.
-Clerk's passkey package currently requires Expo SDK 53 or 54 — a conceptual overview is included later in this article.
+Clerk's passkey package currently requires Expo SDK 53 or 54 — Part 2 of this series covers passkeys as a conceptual overview.

 Prerequisites